phetsims/phet-info/deployment-info/sim_deployment.md

 These instructions above show how to deploy PhET or PhET-iO branded simulations.
 To test PhET-iO branded simulations:
 - [ ] Try launching the wrappers page `protected/index.html`.
 This should be password protected.
 Verify that your password works.
 - [ ] Test the screenshot and instance-proxies wrappers.
 If it is a dev or rc version, use ?launchLocalVersion
-- [ ] Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phet-io.standalone=true`.
+- [ ] Try launching the phet-io sim, for example: `sim-name_en-phetio.html?phet-io.standalone`.
+- [ ] When testing on phet-server the location of the sim will be: https://phet-io.colorado.edu/sims/$SIM/$VERSION/protected/